 In the foreword to Berger’s Marriage Meetings, therapist Linda Bloom notes that “cultivating a loving partnership isn’t just about ‘working on our relationship’; it’s also about co-creating experiences that bring pleasure and happiness into each spouse’s life.”

-In fact, I’d say happy marriages have almost nothing to do with “working on our relationship,” and about 99% to do with striving to be an excellent, interesting, well-balanced person yourself, and doing things with your spouse that solidify your friendship and promote flourishing.
+In fact, we’d say happy marriages have almost nothing to do with “working on our relationship,” and about 99% to do with striving to be an excellent, interesting, well-balanced person yourself, and doing things with your spouse that solidify your friendship and promote flourishing.

 The “Plan for Good Times” portion of your marriage meeting helps you take concrete steps to do just that.
 You plan for:

 - Individual activities.
 When you and your wife met, a lot of what drew you to each other was the fact that you each had your own interests and hobbies, and you took care of yourself.
 You embodied an attractive vitality.
 Don’t let that deteriorate after you get married by becoming complacent and losing yourself in the relationship.
-At your weekly marriage meeting, each partner should let the other know of at least one activity they’d like to do by themselves, or with a friend.
+At your weekly marriage meeting, each partner should let the other know of at least one activity they’d like to do by themselves or with a friend.
 It’s not selfish; alone time renews an energy that’s ultimately good for your marriage and your whole family.